 Day 4 – Excursion to Yumthang Valley and return to Gangtok

 Lachung is one of the most demanded tourist destination in Sikkim.
-In summers it has blooming rhododendrons covering the whole place.
-In the winter months there is snow all around the place and the snow clad mountains add to the beauty of the place.
+It is covered in snow during winters and in summers it has blooming Rhododendron covering the whole place.
+In the winter months there is snow all around the place and the snow clad mountains adds to the beauty of the place.

 After an early breakfast, head towards Yumthang valley, which is nearly 26 kilometers, an hour’s drive, from Lachung.
 It is situated at an elevation of 11800 feets.
 On the way from Yumthang valley, one may visit the famous hot spring which is known for its curative properties.
 Other noteworthy places include Katao and Yumesamdong (also known as Zero Point).
 Zero Point, is further northwards of Yumthang and requires an additional permit to be obtained from Gangtok.

 Day 5 – Excursion to Tsomgo Lake and Baba Mandir (45 km / 2 Hour)

 After breakfast, drive up for a memorable excursion tour to Himalayas in the eastern part of Sikkim.
 Thanks to news of road construction by China on the other side of the eastern border, Indian government has also paved wide roads on this route.
 Tsomgo Lake (12,400 ft./ 39 km from Gangtok) is one of the highest altitude Himalayan Lake.
 This beautiful, oval shape lake is almost 1 km long with an average depth of 50 ft.
 After this, drive up for Baba Harbhajan Singh Memorial (13,000 ft / 15 km / 30 Mins) also known as Baba Mandir.